Framework Laptop 13 (2025) Laptop Review

 Gaming

 The Framework Laptop 13 (2025) isn't designed for gaming.
-The 60Hz display has a slow response time and delivers a blurry image in fast-moving scenes.
+The 60Hz display has a slow response time, resulting in a blurry image in fast-moving scenes.
 The optional 120Hz display is a likely better option for gaming, as higher refresh rates result in better input responsiveness and smoother motion.
-The AMD Ryzen AI 5 and 7 CPUs and their corresponding iGPUs struggle with demanding titles, so you'll have to turn the settings down for playable frame rates.
+The AMD Ryzen AI 5 and 7 CPUs and their corresponding iGPUs struggle with demanding titles, so you'll have to lower the settings to achieve playable frame rates.
 The Ryzen AI 9, however, will likely be much better equipped for powering AAA titles, though you'll still need to tweak your game's graphics settings to get smooth gameplay.

 Pros